Dan Thorpe's Acoustic Guitar Domination

 Why?

-They often prioritise strumming songs over fingerpicking songs but, in my vast experience, as explained in my free podcast, this is wrong.
+They often prioritise strumming songs over fingerpicking songs but, in my vast experience, this is wrong.

-• The reason why is, strumming is very hard for beginners, it requires a lot of skill, coordination, timing, fast and clear chord changes and most.
+• Tough Strumming!
+For beginners strumming is hard.
+It requires a lot of skill, coordination, timing, fast and clear chord changes, and more.

-• Fingerpicking songs, on the other hand, are usually (but not always) slower, and most importantly, you don`t always pluck all the notes in the chord.
+• Fingerpicking Songs Rule!
+On the other hand, fingerpicking songs are usually (but not always) slower, and most importantly, you don’t always pluck all the notes in the chord.
 This allows you to play partial chords and stagger your chord changes a little, meaning there is less emphasis on being so good with your chord changes.

-• Fingerpicking songs also sound prettier and more sophisticated compared to strumming songs as strumming songs require a lot of good technique with the strumming hand.
+• A Prettier Style!
+Fingerpicking songs also sound prettier and more sophisticated compared to strumming songs, as strumming songs require a lot of good technique with the strumming hand.

 1) Simon and Garfunkel – April Come She Will